liu-bioinfo-lab/general_AI_model/README.md

+# General AI model in genomics domain

-# Developing a general AI model for integrating diverse genomic modalities and comprehensive genomic knowledge
+### Developing a general AI model for integrating diverse genomic modalities and comprehensive genomic knowledge